Danielle Allen discusses civic engagement in the digital age

 Allen will speak on the “Ethics of Participation in the Digital Age” on Tuesday, May 21, 2019 at 7:30 p.m. in 156 Straub Hall on the UO campus as the OHC’s 2018–19 Kritikos Lecturer in the Humanities.
 Allen’s talk will be the final lecture in The Common Good series.

-Danielle Allen is a compelling analyst of history and contemporary events and a leader in higher education.
+Allen is a compelling analyst of history and contemporary events and a leader in higher education.
 She is currently Director of the Edmond J. Safra Center for Ethics at Harvard University as well as Professor in Harvard’s Department of Government and Graduate School of Education.
-Before joining Harvard, she was UPS Foundation Professor at the Institute for Advanced Study in Princeton, the first African American faculty member to be appointed to the Institute that was Einstein’s home for two decades.
-She is also a contributing columnist for the Washington Post.
+Before joining Harvard, she was UPS Foundation Professor in the Institute for Advanced Study at Princeton University, the first African American faculty member to be appointed to the Institute that was Einstein’s home for two decades.

 Of her upcoming talk, Allen writes, “Sixties activists insisted the personal is political.
 Change-makers in the digital age get that idea, and one-up it with another rallying cry: the political is social and cultural.”

 Allen advises that “Your platforms and digital strategies need to make this principle count, so that you, your peers, and your audiences engage each other, and the allies you all want, in high-quality, equitable, and effective participation in digital-age civics, activism, and politics.
 What’s more, you need digital environments that actively support the secure development of your identities as participants in public spheres, so your civic and political engagement today doesn’t harm or haunt you later.
 Thinking that through comes first.”